Blended Learning 2.0

 Recognition in Germany

-Recognition or recognizing means to compare a qualification or a degree from another country with one from Germany.
-In Germany, there is recognition for
+Recognition means to compare a qualification or a degree from another country with one from Germany.
+In Germany, there is recognition for:

 - Recognition is required if you want to study in Germany.